finos/rune-dsl/documentation/rosetta-modelling-component.md

 Object qualification functions evaluate a combination of assertions that uniquely characterise an input object according to a chosen classification.
 Each function is associated to a qualification name (a `string` from that classification) and returns a boolean.
 This boolean evaluates to True when the input satisfies all the criteria to be identified according to that qualification name.

-Object qualification functions are associated to a `qualification` annotation that specifies the type of object being qualified.
-The function name start with the `Qualify` prefix, followed by an underscore `_`.
+Object qualification functions are associated to a [`qualification` annotation](#qualification-label) that specifies the type of object being qualified.
+The function name must start with the `Qualify` prefix, followed by an underscore `_`.
 The naming convention is to have an upper [CamelCase](https://en.wikipedia.org/wiki/Camel_case) (PascalCase) word, using `_` to append granular qualification names where the classification may use other types of separators (like space or colon `:`).

-Syntax validation logic based on the `qualification` annotation is in place to enforce this.
+Syntax validation logic based on the qualification annotation is in place to enforce this.

 ``` Haskell
 func Qualify_InterestRate_IRSwap_FixedFloat_PlainVanilla: